 While your copy may be very valuable, humans will be attracted to visuals first.
 If their interest is peaked, they will want to know more.

-However, you may be loosing potential customers because your visuals confused them.
-And that’s not helpful when you dedicated so much time to generate the content!
+However, you may be losing potential customers because your visuals confused them.
+And that’s not helpful when you dedicate so much time to generating the content!
 There is hope though.
 You CAN improve your visual communication by avoiding these 5 common design mistakes on social media.
 Pin, share or print the infographic below to have a valuable reminder.

 This is one of the most common and mistakes!
 If your copy mentions the importance of organization, strategy, clarity, structure… and so on, you must back it up with visuals.
 Otherwise you send a mixed message.
 Stick to 3 or less fonts.
 You can learn more about that on our typography tips for marketing post.

 3. Line length

 A long and inconsistent line length in your text will hinder your message.
 The constant skipping from one long line to a shorter line makes it confusing to the eye.
 A more balanced line length, often called a rag (in design terms) will create a far more pleasant reading experience.

 A widow occurs when a paragraph ends with a line of text that is less than 7 characters long.
 This abrupt stop can disturb the reading flow of your content.